NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 In OpenRefine, clustering means "finding groups of different values that might be alternative representations of the same thing".
 For example, the two strings `New York` and `new york` are very likely to refer to the same concept and just have capitalization differences.
 Likewise, `Gödel` and `Godel` probably refer to the same person.
 Clustering is a very powerful tool for cleaning datasets which contain misspelled or mistyped entries.
 OpenRefine has several clustering algorithms built in.
 Experiment with them, and learn more about these algorithms and how they work.

-1. In the `village` Text Facet we created in the step above, click the `Cluster` button.
+1. In the `sex` Text Facet we created in the step above, click the `Cluster` button.
 2. In the resulting pop-up window, you can change the `Method` and the `Keying Function`.
 Try different combinations to see what different mergers of values are suggested.
 3. Select the `key collision` method and `metaphone3` keying function.
-It should identify two clusters.
+It should identify three clusters.
 4. Click the `Merge?` box beside each cluster, then click `Merge Selected and Recluster` to apply the corrections to the dataset.
 4. Try selecting different `Methods` and `Keying Functions` again, to see what new merges are suggested.
-5. You should find that using the default settings, no more clusters are found, for example to merge `Ruaca-Nhamuenda` with `Ruaca` or `Chirdozo` with `Chirodzo`.
-(Note that the `nearest neighbor` method with `ppm` distance, `radius` &ge; 4, and `block chars` &le; 4 will find these clusters, as well as other settings with `levenshtein` distance)
+5. You should find that using the default settings, no more clusters are found.
+(Note that the `key collision` method with `ngram-fingerprint` keying function will suggest to merge `F` and `M`, which is not desired.)
-6. To merge these values we will hover over them in the village text facet, select edit, and manually change the names.
-Change `Chirdozo` to `Chirodzo` and `Ruaca-Nhamuenda` to `Ruaca`.
-You should now have four clusters: `Chirodzo`, `God`, `Ruaca` and `49`.
+6. To merge the remaning values we would like to merge, we will hover over them in the sex text facet, select edit, and manually change the names.
+Change `M` to `male` and `F` to `female`.
+You should now have three clusters: `N/A`, `male`, and `female`.

-Important: If you `Merge` using a different method or keying function, or more times than described in the instructions above, your solutions for later exercises will not be the same as shown in those exercise solutions.
+Important: If you `Merge` using a different method or keying function, or more times than described in the instructions above, your solutions for later exercises might not be the same as shown in those exercise solutions.

-## Different clustering algorithms

 The technical details of how the different clustering algorithms work can be found at the link below.